Answer

 What is a "Starfish Personal Counseling Referral" and why have I been contacted by your office?

 NWTC is committed to providing you with all reasonable resources to help you reach your academic goals.
 To that end, the "Starfish Personal Counseling Referral" system has been created.
-Through this system, instructors or staff at NWTC can submit a referral when they are concerned about how your emotional wellness may be impacting your academic success.
-When the referral is received, our office will attempt to make contact with the student to schedule an intake appointment.
+Through Starfish, instructors or staff at NWTC can submit a referral when they are concerned about how your emotional wellness may be impacting your academic success.
+When the referral is received, our office will attempt to contact you to schedule an intake appointment.
+Due to confidentiality, the instructor or staff who entered the referral will not receive any return notification on your decision to schedule or decline.
+Please note that a referral is not required to schedule an appointment.
+You may contact our office or use our online scheduling portal at any time to meet with us.

 Where are the counselors located?

 NWTC has also partnered with BetterMynd, an online teletherapy platform that connects college students with counselors from the convenience of their laptop or smartphone.
-Enrolled NWTC students have access to schedule four free 50-minute online-video therapy sessions per semester through the BetterMynd platform.
-The BetterMynd platform offers users a network of Licensed Professional Counselors from diverse backgrounds and specialties.
+Enrolled NWTC students have access to schedule six free 50-minute online video therapy sessions per semester through the BetterMynd platform.
+The BetterMynd platform offers users a network of Licensed Professional Counselors from many backgrounds and specialties.
 They also offer group workshops and self-help sessions.

 How do I make an appointment?

 Your counselor will meet with you and conduct an intake interview.
 During your first session, your counselor will ask a lot of questions about your situation and your history.
-After the first session, you will usually return for weekly appointments until the issue gets better or is resolved.
+After the first session, you and your counselor will establish a follow-up plan tailored to your individual needs that may include once-a-week visits or every other week visits until you feel your mental wellness has improved.

 Do I get to choose the counselor I want to work with?